-- Cover the basics.

-Review the details about when and where the meeting will take place and make sure families are aware. - Volunteer Toolkit to verify your troop roster and email parents.
-This might be a great time to ask parents to provide you with any needed items, such as health history forms, uniform order forms, and troop dues. - Refer to our "Six Elements of a Great Troop Meeting" and the Volunteer Toolkit sample meeting agenda. - Review and practice your agenda.
-You'll feel calmer during the actual meeting and ready to make adjustments as needed. - Be prepared...for fun!
+- 1.Cover the basics.
+Review the details about when and where the meeting will take place and make sure families are aware. - Get ready.
+Use the Volunteer Toolkit to verify your troop roster and email parents.
+This might be a great time to ask parents to provide you with any needed items, such as health history forms, uniform order forms, and troop dues.

+Know the agenda.
+Refer to our "Six Elements of a Great Troop Meeting" and the Volunteer Toolkit sample meeting agenda.

+Review and practice your agenda.
+You'll feel calmer during the actual meeting and ready to make adjustments as needed.

+Be prepared...for fun!
 When the girls and parents see that you're prepared for the meeting and ready to have a great time, they'll follow your lead!